-John Stamos and The Beach Boys paid tribute to the victims of the Manchester bombing
+John Stamos and The Beach Boys Pay Tribute to Manchester Victims: 'We Stand With All of the U.K'

 "Because nothing heals more than a song," the Full House actor said in a video shared on Instagram.